Mission & vision

 We're not waiting for the system to change.
 We're building alternatives that work now.

-Rules exist for good reasons, but sometimes the right thing to do isn't the same as the compliant thing to do.
+Rules exist for good reasons, but sometimes the right thing to do isn't the same as the compliant thing.
 We choose integrity.

 We care about what you can do, not what letters follow your name.
 Skills matter more than degrees.